raphCode/master-thesis-muzero/theory.typ

 !mz by #citet("muzero") is yet another improvement over !az in terms of generalization.
 !mz learns a dynamic model of the !g, solely from interactions, and uses it in the !mcts to plan ahead.
-In contrast, !az uses an explicit simulator during the tree search to obtain !g !s for a !seq of hypothetical !as.
+In contrast, !az uses an explicit simulator during the tree search to obtain a !g !s for a !seq of hypothetical !as.
 This simulator represents domain knowledge of the !env.